Austrosimulium ungulatum: Distribution and habitat

 They are found in most regions of the South Island and on Stewart Island, prolifically in some regions and less so in others, and not known from the North Island.
-Reportedly, they are the most common species in the South Island.
 They are almost absent from the east coast plains and Banks Peninsula, but have been found at Kaituna.
-In the West Coast region, there is a gap of less than 100 km in the distribution of A. ungulatum that corresponds to the South Island "beech gap", a gap in the distribution of beech forest, even though the habitat is suitable for beech forest.
+In the West Coast region, there is a gap of less than 100 km in the distribution of A. ungulatum that corresponds to the South Island "beech gap", a well-known discontinuity in beech-dominated forest, despite the area being climatically suitable for beech.
 It has been proposed that A. ungulatum does not occur in this zone due to unsuitable habitat.

 Immature specimens have been found from sea level to 990 metres above sea level, and adults have been collected at up to 1,200 metres.
 The larval stages of the fly prefer small streams with heavy forest shade, which keeps the water cool.
-They tend to be found in waters with summer temperatures of 9.5 to 17.0°C and pH levels of 6.1 to 8.0.
+They tend to be found in waters with summer temperatures of 9.5 to 17.0 °C and pH levels of 6.1 to 8.0.

 Life history

 The females deposit their eggs in streams.
 It has been proposed that the broad life history strategy of Austrosimulium ungulatum is to produce adults in low densities at numerous localities, then disperse (usually downstream) and aggregate at lower altitudes around river mouths and beaches where they can feed on their hosts' blood.
-The adults appear to emerge on a daily basis.
+The adults appear to emerge daily.
 It is likely that the species reproduces several times a year, as the adults are present year round.